 9. You have multiple interests and hobbies

-Just like introverts, you love to read books, take long walks, meditate, chill, watch movies, and enjoy solitude.
+Just like introverts, you love to read books, take long walks, meditate, chill, watch movies, wear unique jewelry types, and enjoy solitude.
 Contrarily, like extroverts, you like to play carrom or sports with a group or live to party in a club.

 Since you have a balanced personality, you enjoy a mixture of interests, which include both social and solitary pursuits.
 That means you get the best of both worlds.